oracle/oci-grafana-metrics/docs/macos.md

 ```
 grafana-cli plugins install oci-datasource
 ```
+**NOTE** Today the latest version of the plugin is available only with the manual installation

 The plugin will be installed into your Grafana plugins directory, which by default is located at /var/lib/grafana/plugins.
 [Here is more information on the CLI tool](http://docs.grafana.org/plugins/installation/).

+### Manually installation
-Alternatively, you can manually download the .zip file and unpack it into your /grafana/plugins directory.
+ Alternatively, you can manually download the .tar file and unpack it into your /grafana/plugins directory.
 To do so, change to the Grafana plugins directory: `cd /usr/local/var/lib/grafana/plugins`.
-Download the OCI Grafana Plugin: wget `https://grafana.com/api/plugins/oci-datasource/versions/1.0.0/download`.
+Download the OCI Grafana Plugin: wget `https://github.com/oracle/oci-grafana-plugin/releases/download/V1.0.4/plugin.tar`.
 Create a directory and install the plugin: `mkdir oci && tar -C oci -xvf plugin.tar` and then remove the tarball: `rm plugin.tar`

 To start the Grafana server, run: `brew services start grafana`